Xeniya-Plakhotnyuk/Xeniya-Plakhotnyuk/README.md

 ### Hello 👋 Xeniya is here!

 I'm an Artist-illustrator and create things all my life.

-Now I became a <bold>Front-End Developer</bold> to dive deeper into better development of visual representation for users on their screens.
+Now I became a **Front-End Developer** to dive deeper into better development of visual representation for users on their screens.

 - 🔭 I’m currently working on my React portfolio projects
 - 🌱 I’m currently learning ReduxJS